Setting Up A Zero Waste Or Zero Plastic Shop

 Signage within shops is often a large contributor towards a business's waste, as once a promotion or product is no longer available, the signs will be taken down and replaced with another without being reused.
 Zero waste shops can reduce the cost and environmental impact of signage by using reusable signs such as chalkboards and whiteboards.

-Chalkboards offer a stylish, eco-friendly solution to product labeling.
+Chalkboards offer a stylish, eco-friendly solution to product labelling.
 We have a wide variety of rustic chalkboard signs available, alongside liquid chalk pens which can be erased using our Chalkboard Eraser.
 You’ll never have to waste paper on a printed poster again.